sephinah/belkirk-jekyll-demo/_posts/2020-03-27-html-fundamental.md

 #### Quiz time

-It is good to test your ability check out the website link below to test your knowledge
+It is good to test your ability to check out the website link below to test your knowledge

 [HTML Exercises]()